nelsonjchen/mindflakes.com/content/posts/github-wiki-see.md

 *All in all, a pretty fun project.
 I am really happy with the results.*

-* My contributions to the OpenPilot wiki are now indexed.
+* My contributions to the openpilot wiki are now indexed.
 * Everyone else's contributions to their wikis are now indexed as well.
 * I learned a few things or two about writing a Rust web app.
 * I learned a lot about SEO